 You may have heard that life in Britain has been turned upside down.

-Yes, a few weeks ago British voters chose to leave Europe, an event which has met with very different reactions.
+But in fact this is an event which has met with very different reactions.

 "Hurrah, we've got our benches back!"cried Brexit voters like Lord Brassica, Fifth Earl of Drizzly.